bassem-essam/MediumMvc/README.md

 - Business logic separation using services which are wired and managed by Dependency Injection (DI) container

 # Demo
-Here is a full demo for the application: https://drive.google.com/file/d/1D8FrIb7587nLtmbYWwWQDpj8m1uQOSFf/view
+Here is a full demo video for the application: https://drive.google.com/file/d/1D8FrIb7587nLtmbYWwWQDpj8m1uQOSFf/view